AtharvaManchalkar/AtharvaManchalkar/README.md

 - 👋 Hi, I’m @AtharvaManchalkar
 - 👀 I’m interested in web dev, ai, cp.
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning /backend
 - 💞️ I’m looking to collaborate on innovative projects
-- 📫 How to reach me -search it up
+- 📫 How to reach me - atharvamanchalkar7@gmail.com
 - 😄 Pronouns: hehehe
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The tree in data structure in upside down as root is up and leaves are down.

 <!---
 AtharvaManchalkar/AtharvaManchalkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.